 - While most of the Touhou series is shmups (and the fighting games do not have time), the first game, Highly Responsive to Prayers, is more a Breakout-type game with time.
 Failing to destroy all the cards on the level within the time limit will send waves of random bullets.
 Later games in the series behave differently: see the Miscellaneous section for more info.

-- Worms has its "sudden death" stage, where the entire map slowly sinks into the water (which wouldn't work if the Worms didn't have Super Drowning Skills).
+- Worms has its "sudden death".
+Depending on the game and the mutually-agreed-upon options it has several different effects, but the part where it fits this trope is where the entire map slowly sinks into the water (which wouldn't work if the Worms didn't have Super Drowning Skills).